Your friendly neighborhood serial trespasser.

 Junkies, meth heads, etc.: use discretion.
 Some advise carrying a pack of smokes to offer as a friendly gesture.
 Junkies that are high can be unpredictable, do not make sudden movements that might set them off.
-Squat spots and bums: be respectful, make sure they know you’re not there to mess with their stuff.
+Squat spots and hobos: be respectful, make sure they know you’re not there to mess with their stuff.
 Offer a smoke from your handy pack.
-If you encounter an active meth lab: fucking run!!
+If you encounter an active meth lab: fuck that noise and GTFO!!
 Meth cooks will chase and kill you to protect the lab, and cops won’t find your body for a long, long time.

 “Help, police… someone’s stealing garbage.”
 Our society becoming so overly-wasteful is what happened.
 There’s no reason something historic, useful or just plain cool should – in the name of some dipshit’s self-righteous bylaws – be left for sacrifice to the bulldozer gods, or dumped in a landfill when a historical society (or I) may have a use for it.
-If I shoots, I loots.
+If we can do things ethically we will, but often times: if I shoots, I loots.

 What do you shoot with?
 Can you help me take better pictures?